Gates12/Realtime-Tictactoe-Engine/README.md

 ### Server-Authoritative Design

 All game logic runs **exclusively on the Nakama server**.
 The client only sends player intent — the server validates, applies, and broadcasts results.
+This applies to both human and bot moves.

 **Client only sends:**
 ```json